 I’ve put together all my best tips and tricks in this guide for How To Maintain Living Herbs for months at a time!
 Plus you’ll find lots of recipe inspiration below as well for how to use them.

 Living herbs are a great way to have more fresh herbs available without so much waste.
 It seems every time I buy a package of basil, it turns brown within a couple of days.
 (Maybe it’s because we live up north and our produce isn’t always the freshest – who knows?)

-So… I started my living herb collection with basil being the star of course, and we love having it around.
-Just last week, I used it for Saucy Italian Baked Eggs and Fresh Vietnamese Salad Bowls.
-Living basil costs $4.98 for 1 bunch here versus $1.98 for a package of cut basil.
+So… I started my living herb collection with basil being our favorite.
+Just last week, I used a few leaves for Saucy Italian Baked Eggs and Fresh Vietnamese Salad Bowls.
+Living basil costs $4.98 for 1 bunch here versus $2.98 for a package of cut basil.

 There’s a few key points when it comes to how to maintain living herbs:

 - Don’t fill the water level too high in your container.
 You only want to cover the roots, if you submerge the stems they will rot and the plant will die.
 I water my plant every 2-3 days depending on how much sun we get.

 - I’ve found that quart mason jars make the best containers for keeping your living herbs alive.
 The living herbs available where I live always come with fairly long stems.
 This makes them kind of floppy if left to their own devices.
 The quart mason jars are just tall enough that they provide some stability to hold up my plants.

 - Try not to pick too many leaves at one time!
 I’ve tapped out several plants with my over neediness (especially the basil).
 Living herbs grow slower here than my garden herbs do in the summertime, so it’s best to let them recuperate for a few days in between pickings.